ajag2479/aws-cloud-infrastructure-portfolio/README.md

 ---

+## 🎯 Learning Goals

+- Understand how core AWS services work together
+- Apply basic security best practices (especially IAM)
+- Learn foundational concepts of networking, storage, databases, and monitoring
+- Practice documenting technical work in a clear way

+This repository is part of my learning journey.
+I update it as I complete new labs and continue progressing toward the CLF-C02 certification.

 **Last updated:** [DD/MM/YYYY]

-This repository is part of my learning journey in AWS.
-I update it as I complete new labs.